A portrait of the Clinics

 We offer answers to changing needs

-With our Crisis Intervention Centre (KIS) and our new Addiction Outpatient Centre (SAM), opening in the spring and summer of 2023 respectively, we now also have competence centres for crisis and addiction treatment on the UPK campus.
+With the Crisis Intervention Unit (KIS) and the Addiction Outpatient Clinic (SAM), the UPK operate additional specialized centers for crisis and addiction treatment on their own campus.

-Last but not least, the UPK Basel are constantly rethinking their role: with a focus on achieving optimal patient care, we are forging ahead with comprehensive planning for our site and with digitisation.
-We are thereby taking account of the structural changes that are currently taking place in psychiatric treatment.
+Last but not least, UPK Basel is constantly continuously evolving: With a focus on optimal patient care, we are advancing comprehensive site planning and digitalization, thereby addressing the structural changes in psychiatric treatment.

 Michael Rolaz, CEO

-More detailed information can be found in the press release 2023
+Detailed information can be found in the press release (in German) and the 2024 financial report. (in German)